Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions: Vietoris--Rips complexes

 \autoref{Rips=E_G} offers a clear strategy to produce finite universal spaces for proper actions: given a group~$G$ acting properly and cocompactly by isometries on a metric space~$X$ whose balls are all finite, try to use equivariant Morse theory to show that the finite $G$-CW complex~$\rips_t(X)$ is $G$-homotopy equivalent to~$\rips_\infty(X)=\Eu{G}$.

-The key to applying Morse-theoretic tools to Vietoris--Rips complexes is the following function from \cite{zaremsky18}.
+The key to applying Morse-theoretic tools to Vietoris--Rips complexes is the following function from~\cite{zaremsky18}.
 Let $X$ be a metric space with an action of~$G$ by isometries.
 Consider the function

 where $\diam(S)$ and~$\card(S)$ denote the diameter and the cardinality of~$S$, respectively.
 Notice that this function is $G$-equivariant with respect to the trivial action on the target.
-When every ball in~$X$ is finite, the function~$(\diam,-\card)$ yields an equivariant Morse function on~$\rips_\infty(X)$ as follows.
+When every ball is finite and the action is cocompact, the function~$(\diam,-\card)$ yields an equivariant Morse function on~$\rips_\infty(X)$ as follows.